Why You Shouldn't Copy Online Waiver Templates

 Once you've drafted your release form, put your waivers to work.
 Smartwaiver turns your paper waivers into digital smart waivers that your guests can access online from your website, email, mobile kiosk, or smartphone.
 Digital waivers eliminate the need for costly paper, printers, and filing systems, storing your documents safely in our state-of-the-art Waiver Vault.
 Here, you can quickly search, sort, categorize or run powerful reports that help you drive your marketing initiatives.

-View our features to learn more about Smartwaiver, or try it hands-on, completely free for 30 days -- We won't even ask for your credit card!
+View our features to learn more about Smartwaiver, or try it hands-on, completely free -- We won't even ask for your credit card!